 Office jobs are crap and mine is no exception, with children I’d have to “suck it up” and abandon dreams of escaping the rat race and doing the things I enjoy.
 We are animals (more specifically apes) driven by social status which makes going against the grain difficult but doing what society and our genes “tell us” won’t necessarily end in happiness.

 I wrote this post as a counterargument to the consensus but it’s not meant as a “don’t have kids” message.
 As mentioned, I have friends that are amazing parents (we all know these people) but it’s not for everyone.
-There are no guarantees that parenthood will enrich your life and there’s nothing wrong or selfish about avoiding it.
+There are no guarantees that parenthood will enrich your life and there’s nothing wrong or selfish about not wanting children.

 Further reading on not wanting children